Fungal Sinusitis

 Workup in fungal sinusitis

-Elevated total fungus-specific immunoglobulin E (IgE) concentrations are often found in patients with allergic fungal sinusitis.
+Elevated serum fungus-specific immunoglobulin E (IgE) concentrations are often found in patients with allergic fungal rhinosinusitis.
 This is less common in patients with sinus mycetoma.

 Management of fungal sinusitis

-The treatment of choice for all types of fungal sinusitis is surgical, with patients commonly undergoing debridement.
+The treatment of choice for all types of fungal sinusitis is surgical, with patients commonly undergoing débridement to clear the burden of fungal elements.
 Medical treatment depends on the type of infection and the presence of invasion.
-In allergic fungal sinusitis, for example, systemic steroids may be indicated once surgery is performed and the diagnosis is confirmed.
-In chronic invasive fungal sinusitis, medical treatment with systemic antifungals is initiated once invasion is diagnosed.
+In allergic fungal rhinosinusitis, for example, systemic steroids and allergy treatment may be indicated once surgery is performed and the diagnosis is confirmed.
+In invasive fungal sinusitis, medical treatment with systemic antifungal therapy is initiated once invasion is diagnosed.

 History of the Procedure

-Fungal infections of the paranasal sinuses are uncommon and usually occur in individuals who are immunocompromised.
-However, recently, the occurrence of fungal sinusitis has increased in the immunocompetent population.
+Fungal infections of the paranasal sinuses are uncommon.
+The status of the patient’s immune system determines the type of fungal sinusitis that occurs.
+Invasive fungal sinusitis usually arises in individuals who are immunocompromised, although its occurrence has increased in the immunocompetent population.

 Problem

-Fungal infections of the paranasal sinus can manifest as 2 distinct entities.
+Fungal infections of the paranasal sinus can manifest as two distinct entities.

-The more serious infection commonly occurs in patients with diabetes or in individuals who are immunocompromised and is characterized by its invasiveness, tissue destruction, and rapid onset.
-Early detection and treatment are vital for these infections because of the high mortality rate.
+The more serious infection commonly occurs in patients with diabetes mellitus or in individuals who are immunocompromised.
+It is characterized by its invasiveness, tissue destruction, and rapid onset.
+Early detection and treatment are vital for these infections because of their associated high mortality rate.

-Noninvasive infections are chronic and are usually treated for extended periods as chronic sinusitis before the condition is recognized.
+A noninvasive infection is chronic and is usually treated for an extended period of time as chronic rhinosinusitis before the condition is recognized.

 Etiology